 CONSEQUENCES OF COURT MARRIAGE IN PAKISTAN:

-AWARENESS REGARDING COURT MARRIAGE IN PAKISTAN:
+AWARENESS REGARDING COURT MARRIAGE IN PAKISTAN

-A couple who decides of a court marriage lacks proper guidance and information regarding the court marriage.
+A couple who decides on a court marriage lacks proper guidance and information regarding the court marriage.
 They are not aware of their rights given by the law.
-As the court marriage in Pakistan is conducted through the honorable court, therefore, the court and the law, both protect the rights of individuals and provide them legal protection.
-Court marriage has a strong legal foundation and has an unshakeable value.
+As court marriage in Pakistan is conducted through the honorable court, therefore, the court and the law, both protect the rights of individuals and provide them legal protection.
+Court marriage has a strong legal foundation and has an unshakable value.
 Today or tomorrow, society will have to accept a court marriage.
 People just need a little awareness about their rights and know how to use them to materialize their dream of marriage in a legal and halal way.

 WHO HAS A RIGHT OF COURT MARRIAGE?